 The examination process for promotion to the rank of Captain shall be competitive among employees in the rank of Lieutenant or Lieutenant-Paramedic who meet the eligibility requirements set forth below and who desire to submit themselves to such process.
-The agreed upon eligibility requirements to participate in the promotional process shall be published at least six months prior to the date of the beginning of the promotional process.
-Members of the Bargaining unit shall be eligible to participate in the process for promotion to Captain only if they meet the following qualifications: (a) service of a minimum of three years of full-time sworn service, as a Lieutenant with the Oswego Fire Protection District, (b) 30 semester hours of college credit, and (c) achievement of certification of Fire Officer II (AdFO) or provisional Fire Officer II (AdFO) as described by the Office of the Illinois State Fire Marshal.
+The agreed upon eligibility requirements to participate in the promotional process shall be published at least 180 days prior to the date of the beginning of the promotional process.
+Members of the Bargaining unit shall be eligible to participate in the process for promotion to Captain only if they meet the following qualifications: (a) service of a minimum of two years of full-time sworn service, as a Lieutenant with the Oswego Fire Protection District, (b) 30 semester hours of college credit, and (c) achievement of certification of Fire Officer II (AdFO) or provisional Fire Officer II (AdFO) as described by the Office of the Illinois State Fire Marshal at or before the expiration of the most current eligibility list.